hakimkac99/hadoop-ecosystem/README.md

 * `cluster/compose.spark.yml` has one service with PySpark installed and configured to connect to the Hadoop cluster (YARN & HDFS) by providing the two configuration files `core-site.xml` and `yarn-site.xml`.

 * Deploy a sample Spark job to the Hadoop cluster :
-  * Put PySpark applications under `cluster/spark-apps` folder.
-A volume is configured, applications will be places under `~/work-dir/apps` in the client container.
+  * Put PySpark applications under the `cluster/spark-apps` folder.
+Applications will be places under `~/work-dir/apps` in the client container because of the configured folder.
   * Deploy the sample Spark application on top of the Hadoop cluster
     * `docker compose -f compose.spark.yml run spark spark-submit --master yarn --deploy-mode client apps/app.py`
     * This application simply reads a CSV file from HDFS, then it shows results.